 - Log into the machine with an account that is part of the local administrators group.

 - Download the RDR client software to the local boot drive.

 - Once downloaded, install the RDR client software using the default options.

 - When prompted for a job number, enter the job number provided by your Ontrack engineer.

-In order to initiate a Remote Data Recovery project, all of the following requirements must be met:
+In order to initiate a RRD project, all the following requirements must be met:

 - A Windows based host (physical or virtual), running an English version of Windows 7/Server 2008 or newer (please note the drive/LUN to recover can be from any operating system).

 - Intel based CPU.